zaidajani/pycalc/readme.md

 # pycalc

-Simplest python calculator made in just 3 lines of code
+Simplest python calculator made in just 3 lines of code.